JordiPolo/minos/README.md

-Minos automatically generates scenarios based on the information in the OpenAPI v3 file describing the service's API.
+Minos generates scenarios based on the information in an OpenAPI v3 file.
-The testing command runs the scenarios and compares responses with the contract.
-The performance command runs the scenarios as a performance suite.
+These scenarios can then be displayed, used as a test suite or used as a performance suite.

 Minos can generate scenarios for edge cases and incorrect cases.
 See the [Scenarios](#Scenarios) for details.